 NUR 2142.
 Pharmacology II.
-This course builds on the acquired knowledge of basic pharmacology and is designed to enhance comprehension and integrate application of knowledge into safe and effective medication administration.
-Emphasis is provided in areas such as: specific pharmacological effects and category, cellular or mechanism of action, therapeutic response, major side effects and adverse effects, patient assessment needed prior to medication administration, patient education, and other special nursing implications.
+TThis course builds on the acquired knowledge of basic pharmacology and is designed to enhance comprehension and integrate application of knowledge into safe and effective medication administration.
+Emphasis is provided in areas such as: specific pharmacologic effects and category, cellular or mechanism of action, therapeutic response, major side effects and adverse effects, patient assessment needed prior to medication administration, patient education, and other special nursing implications.
 The course content is developed to increase the learners' degree of understanding related to medications and to decrease the errors associated with the administration of medications.
 The learners have previously demonstrated competency in preparing and administering medications via all routes.
 The administration of medication is integrated throughout the curriculum with the study of disorders of specific body systems.
-Prerequisites: NUR 1211C/L, NUR 2522C/L, MCB 2010C/L, DEP 2004.
 All courses without the NUR prefix may be taken prior to entering the program.
-NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
-Humanities must be completed by the end of the semester listed on the academic advising guide Students may not progress to the following semester unless all courses in the present semester have been completed with a "C" or higher.
+NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
+Microbiology with lab must be completed by the end of the semester listed on the academic advising guide.
+Humanities must be completed by the end of the semester listed on the academic advising guide.
+Students may not progress to the following semester unless all courses in the present semester have been completed with a "C" or higher.
+Prerequisites: NUR 1020C/L, NUR 1280C/L, NUR 1141, BSC 2086C/L, PSY 2012.
+Co-requisites: NUR 1211C/L, MCB 2010C/L, DEP 2004.
 2 semester hours credit.
 [A]

 NUR 2243C.
 Adult Nursing II.
 This course is designed to provide information to assist the student in acquiring the knowledge and skills to provide safe and effective care for clients with advanced medical and/or surgical problems.
 This course builds upon material previously presented in Adult Nursing I. The nursing process will be a guide for the student to utilize critical thinking skills to promote or restore the health of clients within a holistic framework.
 Clinical experience is provided in acute care setting and/or specialty care areas.
 Observational time may be scheduled to enhance learning experiences.
 Prerequisites: NUR 2440C/L, NUR 2142, Humanities; Corequisite: NUR 2243L, NUR 2950.
 All courses without the NUR prefix may be taken prior to entering the program.
 NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
 Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
 Humanities must be completed by the end of the semester listed on the academic advising guide.
-Students may not progress to the following semester unless all courses in the present semester have been completed with a "C" or higher.
-1⁄2 didactic hour per credit and 1 clinical hour per credit each week.
+Students may not progress to the following semester unless all courses in the present semester have been completed with a "C" or higher. $^{1\!\!/2}$ didactic hour per credit and 1 clinical hour per credit each week.
 11 semester hours credit.
 [A]

 NUR 2243L.
 Adult Nursing II Lab.
 This advanced lab course is designed to provide students with the opportunity to acquire the knowledge and skills to provide safe and effective care for clients with complicated/ critical medical and/or surgical problems.
 This course builds upon Adult I Nursing material from previous courses.
 The nursing process provides a framework for the students to utilize critical thinking skills to promote or restore the health of clients within a holistic framework.
 Clinical experience is provided in acute care settings.
 Observational time may be scheduled to enhance learning experiences.
-Corequisite: NUR 2243C.[A]
+Corequisite: NUR 2243C.
+[A]